 Implement additional protection policies.
 Intune allows you to control how users share information.
 For example, you can prevent emails being sent to users outside of your business on the device managed by Intune.
-These policies can be customised based on user, location and real-time risk to ensure data stays protected.
+These policies can be customized based on user, location and real-time risk to ensure data stays protected.

 Benefits of Microsoft Intune